idanariav/personal-website-docusaurus/docs/books/master-of-change-book.md

 #### Respond not React

 First we must accept that some things are simply beyond our control.
 However it is not always easy to differentiate between the two.
 We might experience *target fixation*, we become so focused on something that we lose control over it.
 Whether it is an external goal we pursue or an emotion that it taking over us [emotional hijacking](/notes/emotional-hijacking.md).
-The key is to [Zoom out](/notes/zoom-out.md), what the Japanese fall *zanshin*, to focus on your surroundings and how you interact with it instead of your goal.
+The key is to [Zoom out](/notes/zoom-out.md), what the Japanese call *zanshin*, to focus on your surroundings and how you interact with it instead of your goal.

 We are constantly either focused on feeling, on experiencing and going all out with our emotions [System 1](/notes/system-1.md), or we are seeking, gaining perspective and thinking clearly and creatively about the situation [System 2](/notes/system-2.md).
 These modes of thinking are [Mutually Exclusive](/notes/crowding-out.md), so the more we focused on seeking, the less "enraged" we will be.

 Another issue that can help us identify what's within our control is to simply try.
 Making a difference is often an issue of [momentum](/notes/momentum.md). **We don't have to be confident or motivational in order to start doing, it's the reverse.
-By doing we become motivated** and [Confident](/notes/self-worth.md).
+By doing we become motivated** and [Confident](/notes/self-worth.md) [fake it till you make it](/notes/fake-it-till-you-make-it.md).
 When we are more confident, change is less scary because we know we are able to do something about it.
 [Reverse Thinking](/notes/reverse-thinking.md)

 This doesn't mean that we have to instantly react to change.
 Instead we need to *pause, process, plan and proceed*.